-In our previous article, we shared the 5 Types of Testing that Every Kronos Customer is Responsible For.
-Each of these Kronos testing types plays an important role when developing an effective Quality Assurance program for your workforce management (WFM) initiative.
+In our previous article, we shared the 5 Types of Testing that Every UKG Customer is Responsible For.
+Each of these UKG testing types plays an important role when developing an effective Quality Assurance program for your workforce management (WFM) initiative.

-In this article, we provide high-level guidance and best practices for effective User Acceptance Testing (UAT) of your Kronos WFM system.
+In this article, we provide high-level guidance and best practices for effective User Acceptance Testing (UAT) of your UKG Dimensions system.

 What is User Acceptance Testing (UAT)?